Last Updated on April 15, 2023

 #3: Cultivate a Culture of Crisis Preparation

 Leaders whose schedules may not be able to accommodate course-based learning can also delegate the role of crisis management to another member of the management team.
-Encouraging or enabling nursing staff — and especially the leaders among them — to acquire Certified Healthcare Emergency Coordinator (CHEC) certification is another method to help prepare a facility for potential crisis.
+Encourage or enable nursing staff — and especially the leaders among them — to acquire Certified Healthcare Emergency Coordinator (CHEC) certification.
+This is another method to help prepare a facility for potential crisis.

 “Creating a culture of ownership is as important as anything else outlined in your crisis management plan,” notes Healthcare Digital Magazine.
 “Employees should feel a personal responsibility to prevent crises on an everyday basis.
 The more your employees are aware of their actions and the actions of those around them, the better caution they can take to prevent a crisis.